Ride-hailing drivers expose financial unrest before Uber IPO

 Lyft said drivers' hourly earnings have increased 7% over the last two years, and that over 75 percent drive less than 10 hours a week to supplement existing jobs.
 They make $20 per hour on average before deducting vehicle-related expenses, Lyft said.

-Both Uber and Lyft say the development of autonomous vehicles will help reduce the expense the companies pay to drivers, but experts say that's a long way off.
-Uber acknowledges in its IPO filing that drivers will continue to serve most consumer demand, especially on routes with substantial traffic, complex routes or unusual weather conditions.

-In the meantime, drivers are expecting pay to get worse as Uber and Lyft face pressure from investors to cut cost, but the companies shouldn't forget the workers that helped built their empire, said Bhairavi Desai, executive director of the New York Taxi Workers Alliance, which represents taxi and app-based drivers.
+But drivers expect pay to get worse as Uber and Lyft face pressure from investors to cut costs.
+Nonetheless, the companies shouldn't forget the workers who helped built their empire, said Bhairavi Desai, executive director of the New York Taxi Workers Alliance, which represents taxi and app-based drivers.

 "We don't want drivers to be drowned out by even more people that will have a stake in these companies' profits," Desai said.